dinkzilla/mdl-ext/src/carousel/readme.md

 * User interactions via keyboard, mouse or touch events may be blocked, if configured
 * Start slideshow at component initialization using a data attribute
 * The carousel emits custom events reflecting a user action.
 E.g. clicking an image will emit a 'select' event with a detail object holding a reference to the selected image.
-* Listen to mutation events, to detect insertions of elements into components DOM tree

 ### Limitations:
 * The carousel should pause any running animation on window.bur or tab.blur - not implemented